Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.oz
 ```

 The ounce, a US customary unit of mass defined as 1/16 lb.

-Dimension: `Unitful.𝐌`.

-See Also: `Unitful.lb`.

 #### Slug